HPPTECH/hpp_ixia/README.md

 This is a scripts to access &amp; control ixia machine.

-Source code of the project has move to gitlab
+Source code of the project has moved to gitlab :https://gitlab.com/HPPTECH/hpp_ixia.git